-In this live online seminar, outstanding audiologist and national presenter, Suzanne Foley will provide insights and answers to commonly asked questions and misunderstandings regarding APD and its relationship to other disorders such as language processing, auditory memory and attention deficit.
-The focus will be on the best, most current and practical therapeutic approaches to treat each disorder, including effective classroom and communication strategies – whether you are working at school or online.
+In this seminar, outstanding audiologist and national presenter, SUZANNE FOLEY will provide insights and answers to commonly asked questions and misunderstandings regarding APD and its relationship to other disorders such as language processing, auditory memory and attention deficit.
+The focus will be on the best, most current and practical therapeutic approaches to treat each disorder, including effective classroom and communication strategies.

 Topics covered include how to discriminate among these disorders, classroom challenges specific to each deficit, and effective treatment interventions for the therapy room and classroom.
-In addition, each participant will receive an extensive digital resource handbook that includes all of the techniques and therapy strategies discussed in this seminar.
+In addition, you will receive an extensive resource handbook that includes all of the techniques and therapy strategies discussed in this seminar.